svioletg/py-squaremap-combiner/README.rst

    A set of styling rules for the combiner, in the form of a path to a JSON file.
    The values set in this JSON file will override that of the default styling settings, and can then be overridden themselves by any values present in the JSON given for the --style-override argument, if it is present.
+   See `the docs <https://squaremap-combine.readthedocs.io/en/latest/squaremap_combine/combine_core.html#CombinerStyle>`_ for information on each styling rule.

 -so, --style-override
    A set of styling rules for the combiner, in the form of a JSON-formatted string.
    These values take highest priority on overriding the already set rules.
+   See `the docs <https://squaremap-combine.readthedocs.io/en/latest/squaremap_combine/combine_core.html#CombinerStyle>`_ for information on each styling rule.

 -y, --yes-to-all
    Automatically accepts any requests for user confirmation.